K1329284/EPE/README.txt

     TAN
     BROWN

-  Finally, all the platform types.
+  Finally, all the box types.
   All should have (X POS, Y POS, WIDTH, HEIGHT) after the special value, if it has one, or name.
   Special values seen below will be contained in curly braces.
   Any positional special values must be formatted as "x,y" (destination coordinates) not "(x,y)" or "x y" because the parser expects a comma-separated string without spaces or parentheses.